 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be a difficult conversation, as it requires you to balance what you believe you’re worth with what an employer thinks they’ll be able to afford.
-If done properly it can result in positive for both the employer and employee, which results in a higher salary for the employee as well as greater employee engagement in their work.
-Here’s how you can negotiate your salary with confidence.
+A salary negotiation is an extremely difficult process, since it involves balancing what believe you’re worth with what the employer thinks they’re able to pay.
+However, if done correctly, it can be an enjoyable experience for both the employer and employee, which results in a greater salary for the employee and greater employee engagement in their work.
+Learn how to make your salary negotiation a success.

-- Before you make a salary offer take a look at market rates and industry standards to ensure that your salary proposal is realistic.
+- Before you make a salary offer, research market rates and industry standards to ensure your salary proposal is realistic.

-- Gather information through connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Find out information by networking with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Plan your talk points ahead of time, including education and certifications in the form of years of relevant work experience, the results and achievements and unique skills capabilities, knowledge of the industry, and potential for training.
+- Create talking points ahead of time, including education & certification and years of relevant experience, results & achievements, unique skill set & capabilities, knowledge of the industry, and potential for training.

-- During the negotiation, be assured and confident but remain flexible and open-minded.
-Show tangible results that you have achieved in previous roles.
+- During the negotiation, be assertive and confident, yet flexible and open.
+Highlight tangible results that you have achieved in previous roles.

 Do your research

-Before you enter any salary negotiation, it’s important to conduct a thorough study of market rates and industry standards to ensure that your salary request is realistic.
-Factors that might impact this include your experience level, company size, and location (?).
-One way to gather data is to connect with your colleagues or those in your chosen field of work.
+Prior to entering any salary negotiation, you need to conduct a thorough investigation of the market and standards in the industry to make sure your salary offer is realistic.
+Factors that might impact this include experience levels, the size of your company and the location of the company. (?).
+One way to gather information is to network with colleagues or others in your chosen profession.

 Research Online

-With the help of some internet-based resources like [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index. htm) you can get an extensive view of the range of benchmarking salaries companies pay for the same role which will gives you an idea about current market prices and also other elements that are related to the job.
+Utilizing internet-based resources like [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get more substantial approach towards the range of benchmarking salaries companies pay for the same job.
+This will give you an idea of current market rates and other elements that are related to an employment.

-Gain insight by speaking to acquaintances who have had similar roles, or reaching out via professionals networks as well doing brainstorming members of professional organizations.
+Learn more by talking to acquaintances who have had similar positions or reaching out through professionally-oriented networks in addition to brainstorming members of professional associations.

-Preparing for a negotiation is always well spent.
-You’ll be more confident in the presentation of your case if are prepared with a specific set of talk points that you have outlined prior to the time.
+Preparing for a negotiation is always time well spent.
+You’ll feel more confident when making your case if you have a clearly defined set of talking points outlined before the deadline.

-Here are a few ideas of things that you may want to consider to include in your salary negotiation:
+Here are some examples of what you may want to consider during your salary negotiation:

 - Experience gained through years of relevant work